xcpretty/xcpretty/README.md

 XCPretty is designed to be piped with `xcodebuild` and thus keeping 100% compatibility with it.
 This means, when `xcodebuild` works, `xcpretty` works.

-It plays well with Makefiles and Rakefiles, and it should retain the `stderr` and status code from `xcodebuild`.

 ```
 $ make test | xcpretty
 ....................................................................................